nus-cs1010/2324-s1/docs/23-search.md

        :
 ```

 Line 3 of the snippet above is invoked only if `list[mid] > q`.
 Since the array `list` is sorted, we know for sure that any element in `list[mid+1]`..`list[j]` is larger than $q$.
 So, $q$ cannot be anywhere in that range.
-We can assert, between Line 3 and Line 4 above:
+We can assert, between {--Line 3 and Line 4--} Lines 2 and 3 above:

 ```C
 // { q is not in list[0]..list[i-1] and list[mid]..list[n-1] }
 ```

-Thus, when Line 4 is invoked, the same assertion holds true.
+Thus, when {--Line 4--} Line 3 is invoked, the same assertion holds true.
 You can apply the same argument to the call:

 ```C
   return search(list, mid+1, j, q);